JeremyGelb/spNetwork/README.md

     Estimate](https://jeremygelb.github.io/spNetwork/articles/NKDE.html)
     and [Details about
     NKDE](https://jeremygelb.github.io/spNetwork/articles/NKDEdetailed.html)).
--   Network based spatial weight matrices, which can be used in a great number of traditional methods in spatial analysis (see the vignette [Spatial Weight Matrices](https://jeremygelb.github.io/spNetwork/articles/SpatialWeightMatrices.html)).
+-   Spatial weight matrices based on network distances, which can be used in a great number of traditional methods in spatial analysis (see the vignette [Spatial Weight Matrices](https://jeremygelb.github.io/spNetwork/articles/SpatialWeightMatrices.html)).
 -   Network k Functions, used to investigate the spatial distribution of a set of points on a network at several scales (see the vignette